Twitter Keeps Allowing Hackers To Run Malicious Ads That Offer To Verify People On Twitter

 Twitter's advertising policies are already under scrutiny after it acknowledged late last year that Russian government broadcaster RT spent $1.9 million on the platform since 2011.
 Twitter announced in October that it would no longer accept advertising from RT or Sputnik.

+"We don't comment on individual accounts for privacy and security reasons," a Twitter spokesperson told BuzzFeed News.

-Twitter did not respond to a request for comment from BuzzFeed News.
-Its online FAQ about the ad approval process says that ads "are submitted for approval on an automatic basis, based on an account’s advertising status, its historical use of Twitter, and other evolving factors."
+The company's online FAQ about the ad approval process says that ads "are submitted for approval on an automatic basis, based on an account’s advertising status, its historical use of Twitter, and other evolving factors."

 At least two different Twitter accounts were able to buy promoted tweets that told users they could get their accounts verified by visiting Verifiedreview.today.
 That site displayed a form made to look like it was hosted on the official Twitter website.
 Users were asked for their name, email address, Twitter username, password, and company names, as well as to indicate whether they use any online payment services.
 Once submitted, the hackers on the other end would be able to login to the person's Twitter account and take it over, or to sell the information.